shermp/kobo-rclone/README.md

 kobo-rclone is both a wrapper for the rclone binary to sync ebooks onto a Kobo ereader wirelessly, and a metadata parser/updater, when used in conjunction with Calibre's "Connect to folder" feature.
 More specifically, kobo-rclone can currently add series information to book entries after a sync.

 ## Changelog
+**pre-0.3.0**
+* kobo-rclone now uses a config file to store some settings.
+It should be called krclone-cfg.toml and placed in the same directory as the krclone binary.
+An example file is provided in this repository.
+* FBInk handling has changed.
+Along with that is a new go-fbink-v2 wrapper, which will need to be installed to compile this new version of kobo-rclone
+* Saner error handling.

 **0.2.0**
 * Now integrates FBInk as a static library in the binary.
 No need to download it separately now.
 Instead, a wrapper called go-fbink has been created.
 * Uses the newly created `fbink_button_scan()` function to detect the Nickel USB connect screen.
 Additionally, it also handles pressing the button automatically as well.
 Dumping your own touch event is no longer necessary.